sagemath/trac_to_gh/Issue 9444.md

 # Issue 9444: Fix "rm: Cannot remove any directory in the path of the current working directory" on t2

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9444

 Original creator: mpatel